 - Blog Posts

-The Smart Management for Small Water Systems project is a collaborative effort between the members of the Environmental Finance Center Network and its partner, the American Water Works Association.
+The Smart Management for Small Water Systems project is a collaborative effort between the members of the Environmental Finance Center Network and its partners, the National Association of Development Organizations (NADO) and the Government Finance Officers Association (GFOA).
 This project is made possible through a cooperative agreement with the U.S. Environmental Protection Agency.
+The American Water Works Association was a past partner on the project.

 This project is led by the Environmental Finance Center at The University of North Carolina at Chapel Hill and is co-managed by the Southwest Environmental Finance Center.